Howdy, this is Charlie.

 (XYL won't let me cut trees, yes I begged a lot, hi hi)

 We have 2 married daughters, one in Texas, the other here on Long Island.
 We have 4 Grand children; 3 girls and one boy.
-The daughter in Texas has 2 girls, the daughter here has a girl and boy.
+My daughter in Texas has 2 girls, my daughter here has a girl and boy.

 20 meter operator of N1Y, Sept 8-9, 2012